97th Civil Engineer Squadron

 The squadron supports the training, airlift and refueling missions of the 97th Air Mobility Wing by providing facilities and infrastructure, utility services, emergency management, environmental stewardship, housing referral and privatized housing liaison, unaccompanied housing management and fire protection services.
 The squadron has 258 personnel and manages a $25 million annual operating budget.
 Additionally, the squadron is an integral part of the Aerospace Expeditionary Force with 156 members on Prime Base Engineer Emergency Force teams.
 This year, 54 personnel were deployed in nine countries for a total of 9,720 days.

-The squadron is comprised of 5 flights, with the Operations Flight being the largest.
-The Operations Flight is comprised of 128 military and civilian craftsmen.
+The flight is comprised of 128 military and civilian craftsmen.
 These craftsmen are the driving force behind maintenance of utility systems, road and airfield surfaces, heating, air conditioning, electrical and airfield lighting, structural, roofing and fire alarm systems.
 In addition, the flight manages an average of $4.2 million in service contracts annually.
 These contracts include contractor owned supply store for maintenance supplies, custodial, refuse, recycling, grounds maintenance and other supporting contracts to provide high quality facilities for the base populace to live, work, play and train.

-The Installation Management Flight provides daily wing level management of environmental programs, real property management, space optimization, and the best quality living conditions for Altus Airmen and their families while delivering comprehensive squadron level financial management, information technology, and force management.
+Provides daily wing level management of environmental programs, real property management, space optimization, and the best quality living conditions for Altus Airmen and their families while delivering comprehensive squadron level financial management, information technology, and force management.
 Altus AFB is leading AETC in Space Optimization having the most up to date set of Base Real Property records.
 The environmental program maintains a proven track record in regulatory compliance, experiencing multiple No-Notice inspections with no findings of deficiency.
 The Housing element manages 3 dorms for permanent party and non-prior service airmen, providing quality living space for up to 300+ airmen.
 Military family housing consists of 530 privatized housing units valued at $151M and maintains one of the highest resident satisfaction ratings for privatized housing in the Air Force.
-The Capital Asset Element of this flight provides IT support and force management activities for a 258 person squadron, and executed $35.5M in FY18 and is set to exceed $17M in FY19.
+The Capital Asset Element of this flight provides IT support and force management activities for a 258 person squadron, and executed $19.9M in FY24 and is set to execute $14M in FY25.

-The Fire and Emergency Services Flight provides structural, hazardous material, aircraft crash, fire prevention, fire protection and emergency medical response services for all aircraft, facilities and personnel.
+Provides structural, hazardous material, aircraft crash, fire prevention, fire protection and emergency medical response services for all aircraft, facilities and personnel.
 Additionally, the flight manages fire protection operations for aircraft operations at the Clinton-Sherman Auxiliary Field in Burns Flat, Okla.
 The Fire and Emergency Services Flight made 244 emergency responses during FY18.
 The Fire Prevention Section conducted 525 facility fire safety inspections and trained 2,600 members of Altus AFB in fire safety and extinguisher use.
 Through the use of a state of the art mobile fire prevention trailer, 519 children received home fire safety and fire reporting training as part of a community wide education program in the Altus Public School system.
 Additionally, the Altus AFB fire training facility is one of thirteen State of Oklahoma certified training sites for use in Oklahoma State University's fire science program.
 In addition to training with our 11 mutual aid partners on confined space, hazardous materials, aircraft, structural, car, dumpster and vehicle extraction operations, the flight hosts and augments OSU instructors.

-The Readiness and Emergency Management (R&EM) Flight provides peacetime emergency preparedness and wartime contingency training to 1,368 active duty, reserve personnel and their dependents.
+Provides peacetime emergency preparedness and wartime contingency training to 1,368 active duty, reserve personnel and their dependents.
 They are further charged with managing Civil Engineer mobility requirements through the Expeditionary Engineering section.
-In addition they prepare the installation for response to major accidents, natural disasters and terrorist use of weapons of mass destruction (WMD) through development of the Altus AFB Installation Emergency Management Plan 10-2, contingency response training, management of the Emergency Operations Center and on-scene response.
+In addition, they prepare the installation for response to major accidents, natural disasters and terrorist use of weapons of mass destruction (WMD) through development of the Altus AFB Installation Emergency Management Plan 10-2, contingency response training, management of the Emergency Operations Center and on-scene response.
 R&EM, in concert with Fire Emergency Services and Bio-Environmental, has created a team of first responders to expedite the response to crisis situations, test for the presence of WMD materials and provide leadership timely and accurate detection information.
+The Installation Office of Emergency Management also serves as liaisons with the local community, coordinating with local and regional emergency managers, medical response coordinators, and private and government agencies that all play a role in emergency response and protection for Altus AFB and the surrounding area.
 Finally, the R&EM Flight facilitates training and operation of the Wing’s Emergency Operations Center in compliance with the Air Force Incident Management System (AFIMS).